-The intention of Ada’s Technical Books and Cafe‘s owners Danielle and David Hulton; architect Jeff Pelletier of BOARD and VELLUM; and the Model Remodel crew was to preserve the character of this 1920s craftsman home and the Capitol Hill neighborhood, while creating a space that customers would want to pass the hours.
+The intention of the clients and owners Danielle and David Hulton; architect Jeff Pelletier of BOARD and VELLUM; and the Model Remodel crew was to preserve the character of this 1920s craftsman home and the Capitol Hill neighborhood, while creating a space that customers would want to pass the hours.

 The space has an interesting history.
 Horizon Books turned the residential house into a bookstore in the early 1970s.
 The used bookstore closed in 2009.
 In a story by the Stranger, one Seattleite in the comments section remarked that he couldn’t think of a better replacement for Horizon Books than Ada’s.
 In between Horizon and Ada’s, the house had a colorful shell of yarn bombings.

-The new store has earned a Historic Seattle award in the category of Preserving Neighborhood Character, in addition to a citation from the prestigious Residential Architect Design Awards (RADA).
-Ada’s also received glowing press in the Capitol Hill blog, the Stranger, the Daily Journal of Commerce, the Puget Sound Business Journal, CityArts and Seattle Met’s Shop Talk blog.
+The new store has received glowing press in the Capitol Hill blog, the Stranger, the Daily Journal of Commerce, the Puget Sound Business Journal, CityArts and Seattle Met’s Shop Talk blog.
 All involved are especially proud of the opening line from the Stranger, “This could very well be the new most beautiful bookstore in Seattle.”